“All the men come in these plaaaces,” Melissa sang, as she drunkenly danced around her sitting room, “And the men are all the same”.

 In the background, Tina Turner’s raspy, sensual voice was wailing out the lyrics of Private Dancer, her bleak 1984 hit, about prostitution.

-“You don’t look at their faaaa-ces and you don’t ask their names,” she wailed, while thinking ‘I bet that’s so true’.
+“You don’t look at their faaaa-ces and you don’t ask their names,” she howled, while thinking ‘I bet that’s so true’.

 “You don’t think of them as huuuman,” she continued, “you don’t think of them at all.”

-“Pigs!” she said, before reflecting, “But I bet if I absolutely had to, I’d make a really hot escort!”
+“Pigs!” she thought, before reflecting, “But I bet if I absolutely had to, I’d make a really hot escort!”

 Suddenly she began to wonder why so many Irish women’s favourite song was about the broken dreams of a prostitute.

 So she sat down to pour herself another one and reflect on how Turner’s downbeat tale of prostitution and defeat, had somehow replaced I Will Survive, Gloria Gaynor’s upbeat female empowerment-anthem.

 “Jesus, that’s what lockdown does to your head,” she thought as she sipped, “stops a nice girl from enjoying a perfectly good, call girl fantasy”.